+Cable tapestries

-Cable tapestries Berlin (DE), 2010- ongoing handwoven tapestries made of various cables, various sizes Old cables that have become useless or that are broken are woven together.
+Berlin (DE), 2010- 2024 ongoing

+Series of handwoven tapestries made of various cables, various sizes

+Old cables that have become useless or that are broken are woven together.
 They remind me of my old devices, connecting a router, charging an old phone or connecting an old game console to a TV.
-These cables, line by line, are chronological formations of the electronic age and they will form new geological layers of the earth at some stage.
+These cables, line by line, are chronological formations of the electronic age and they will form new geological layers of the earth at some stage and the archeologists from the future might define our age as the age of cables.

-Large VGA cable weaving and smaller mixed cable weavings at studio Scart, phone and usb's 30 x 50 cm
+Scart, phone and usb's 30 x 50 cm Large VGA cable weaving and smaller mixed cable weavings at studio